Custom connector setup

 Base URI | The URI constant to exclude from the relative path. |

 Next Page URI | The property in the response used to indicate the next page.
-The drop-down will display each column name as selectable. |
+The drop-down will display the response schema for you to choose a property from. |

 Page Size Parameter | The query parameter used to specify the page size. |